twisted-nematic57/AMSPlusPlus/clicker/README.txt

 4. clicker({2/3,3,5,7},"root(x,3)","cbrts",0)
-Recursively gets the cube roots of 2/3, 3, 5, and 7; stores the results of each iteration to a series of variables in the folder "clkrvars"
+Recursively gets the cube roots of 2/3, 3, 5, and 7; stores the results of each iteration to a series of variables in the folder "clkrvars".
+The resulting individual list variables will contain multiple outputs (a list), since the input has multiple inputs in the form of a list.

 5. clicker([[5,3][8,2]],"x^4","mat",0)
-Gets the 4th power of the matrix, and stores the results of each iteration to a series of variables in the folder "clkrvars"
+Gets the 4th power of the matrix, and stores the results of each iteration to a series of variables in the folder "clkrvars".
+Again, each iteration is stored as its own variable of the matrix type.

 6. clicker(0,"x^2+c","mandel2",50)
 An automated version of Example 3.
 Instead of you having to manually keep